 The abuser will sometimes be especially nice or allow you temporary freedoms for being "good".
 In the cycle of abuse, the period of indulgences is known as the honeymoon period which follows an episode of intense emotional, verbal or physical abuse.
 These intermittent treats come at any time the abuser feels they're pushing you too hard and senses that you've had enough of their crap.

-The abuser's occasional indulgences of your wishes works to "keep you in the club" so to speak.
 If you get one thing you want even after you've lost a hundred other things you wanted, it is enough for you to want to "earn" more or to comply with the abuser's demands.
 You may even fool yourself into thinking the abuser is "coming around" or changing.

 In a reverse situation, consider a child's temper tantrums.
 Every day for 3 days you ignore the child's tantrum and do not give him what he wants.
 Then, on the fourth day, you can't take it anymore and give the brat his candy.
 What do you think that child is going to do on day 5?
 One good thing after a hundred bad things is enough to make you keep trying to please the abuser - especially after your support network is gone, your abuser is your sole focus, and you're mentally and physically drained by the abuser's demands.